Victor Gonzalez

 An Amazon Delivery Service Partner (DSP) is an independent business that operates a fleet of delivery vans to deliver Amazon packages.
 DSPs run high-mileage fleets on fixed margins, making fuel and cost control critical to profitability.

-How do DSPs reduce fuel costs?
+How do DSPs control fuel card misuse with rotating drivers?

 What's the biggest cost risk for a DSP fleet?